-St. Paul's Letter to the Romans begins the Pauline corpus of the New Testament of the Bible.
+Paul's Letter to the Romans - ῾Ρωμαίους - follows the Acts of the Apostles and begins the Pauline corpus of the New Testament of the Bible.
 The Pauline Corpus includes the Epistles to the Romans,

-Saul of Tarsus was a Pharisee who first persecuted Christians, until a bright light struck him from his horse on the road to Damascus (Acts 9:1-9).
+It was on the road to Damascus to arrest Christians when a bright light struck him down (Acts 9:1-9).
 A voice asked him, "Saul, Saul, why are you persecuting me?"
 When Saul asked who it was, Jesus identified himself with his Church - "I am Jesus, whom you are persecuting."
-His Conversion is recorded in the Acts of the Apostles.
-Saul began to be named Paul on his first missionary journey in Cyprus (Acts 13:9).
+Paul briefly refers to his Conversion experience in two of his letters - Galatians 1:11-17, First Corinthians 9:1 and 15:8-11; the Acts of the Apostles records the event three times (9:1-9, 22:6-16, 26:12-23).
+Saul was called Paul on his first missionary journey to Cyprus (Acts 13:9).

 1 Paul, a bond-servant of Christ Jesus, called as an apostle, set apart for the gospel of God,